 1. Why migrate to a Brazilian manufacturer: the problem is not technical, it is operational

-Brands like KSB, Sulzer, Flowserve, Grundfos, Ebara and Goulds are technically excellent — there is no discussion about quality.
+Brands like KSB, Sulzer, Flowserve, Grundfos, Ebara and Goulds are technically excellent.
+There is no discussion about quality.
 What drives migration is not the equipment itself, but the set of operational frictions that appear throughout an industrial pump's service life: spare parts delivery times, lead time for new units, technical support in a different time zone, contract in foreign currency, and dependency on intermediary representatives for field diagnosis.

-Under normal market conditions, typical lead time for a centrifugal pump imported from Europe or the US ranges from 16 to 24 weeks — and that is for standard catalog equipment.
+Under normal market conditions, typical lead time for a centrifugal pump imported from Europe or the US ranges from 16 to 24 weeks, and that is for standard catalog equipment.
 In logistical bottleneck situations (as occurred in 2021-2022), this period can double.

 For an industrial plant on scheduled shutdown, waiting 4-6 months for a backup pump is unfeasible; this is what drives the client to buy extra "shelf" pumps and tie up capital in inventory that may sit idle for years.

 FBCN, manufactured in Cabreúva-SP, has a typical lead time of 4 to 8 weeks for catalog models, with spare parts in stock for the 53 models in the series.
 The gain is not only in time: it is in predictability.
-The client knows that if a pump goes out of operation due to corrective maintenance, it comes back in weeks — not months.
+The client knows that if a pump goes out of operation due to corrective maintenance, it comes back in weeks, not months.

 For industries with critical OEE (refineries, mining operations, sugar-ethanol mills in harvest, pulp and paper), this difference is worth more than the unit price of the equipment.

-2. Dimensional compatibility: ASME B73.1 and ISO 2858 are the key
+2. Dimensional compatibility: ASME B73.1 is the key

-In practice, part-for-part replacement works as follows: the client identifies the current pump size (for example, 80-200 — 100 mm suction DN, 80 mm discharge DN, catalog impeller diameter 200 mm), sends the current Q×H operating point to FB Bombas engineering, and the team selects the equivalent FBCN model.
-FBCN 80-200 occupies exactly the same footprint as KSB Meganorm 80-200, Imbil ITAP 80-200 or Sulzer CPP 80-200 — because all follow ASME B73.1.
+In practice, part-for-part replacement works as follows: the client identifies the current pump size (for example, 80-200: 100 mm suction DN, 80 mm discharge DN, catalog impeller diameter 200 mm), sends the current Q×H operating point to FB Bombas engineering, and the team selects the equivalent FBCN model.
+FBCN 80-200 occupies exactly the same footprint as KSB Meganorm 80-200, Imbil ITAP 80-200 or Sulzer CPP 80-200, because all follow ASME B73.1.

 The practical advantage is that the concrete base, electric motor, coupling, suction and discharge piping and flanges do not need to be modified.
 The old pump comes out, FBCN goes in the same place, with the same motor-pump set.
 In a well-planned maintenance shutdown, complete replacement of a normalized pump happens in an 8-hour shift, including disassembly of the old unit, FBCN installation, laser alignment and performance test.